senanu/b40/docs/ch15/ch15_rg.md

 15. Why is ligase required at the end of excision repair?{{site.space3}}
 16. What problem does telomerase solve?{{site.space3}}
 17. When in an organism's life is telomerase active?
 When is it inactive?{{site.space3}}
-18. What is the difference between heterochromatin and euchromatin?
-Which is more accessible for molecules responsible for gene expression?{{site.space3}}